 Deadline: February 19th

-For over 30 years, the Daniel B. Goldberg Scholarship Program has been hosted annually by the Government Finance Officers Association (GFOA) to grant $13,000 to outstanding full-time graduate students pursuing a master’s degree for a career in state or local government finance.
-Qualified applicants must have at least one semester remaining, be U.S. or Canadian citizens, and be recommended by the dean.
-The Frank L. Greathouse Government Accounting Scholarship is another GFOA master’s degree scholarship.
+The Daniel B. Goldberg Scholarship Program has awarded scholarships for 30 years.
+It is hosted by the Government Finance Officers Association.
+The $13,000 scholarship goes to outstanding full-time graduate students pursuing a master’s degree.
+Their goal must be a career in state or local government finance.
+Qualified applicants must have at least one semester remaining.
+They must be U.S. or Canadian citizens, and be recommended by the dean.
+The Frank L. Greathouse Government Accounting Scholarship is another GFOA graduate school scholarship.

 Contact